CS2040C - Data Structures and Algorithms (C++)

 Introduction

 This course introduces students to the design and implementation of fundamental data structures and algorithms.
-The course covers basic data structures (linked lists, stacks, queues, binary heaps, hash tables, binary search trees, and graphs), searching and sorting algorithms, basic analysis of algorithms, and very basic object-oriented programming concepts (more details of OOP are in CS2030).
+The course covers basic data structures (linked lists, stacks, queues, binary heaps, hash tables, trees, and graphs), searching and sorting algorithms, and basic analysis of algorithms, and basic object-oriented programming concepts.

 Note: This introductory message will not be prominent the next time you visit this URL again.
 This behavior is normal.
 You can view it again by scrolling to the top of this page.